github/docs/content/github/setting-up-and-managing-your-enterprise/configuring-identity-and-access-management-for-your-enterprise-account/enforcing-saml-single-sign-on-for-organizations-in-your-enterprise-account.md

 {% data reusables.scim.enterprise-account-scim %}

-## Enabling SAML single-sign on for organizations in your enterprise account
+## Enforcing SAML single-sign on for organizations in your enterprise account

 {% note %}